- AArea of the flow channel, can be a constant or a function

 FlowChannel1Phase

-This component is a single-phase flow channel.
+This component is a single-phase flow channel, which implements the single-phase flow model.

 Usage